vjanve/vanderbilt-aspire-data-essentials/Lessons/week_two.md

   * a) Create a DataFrame, `cancer_df`, from the cancer CSV file.
   b) Look at the head and tail of the DataFrame.
   c) Print the shape of the cancer data.
-  d) Keep and rename these columns: County, FIPS, Met Healthy People Objective of 161.4?, Age-Adjusted Death Rate - deaths per 100,000, .
-You can read more about 2020 Healthy People Objective target of 161.4 cancer deaths per 100,000 people [here](https://www.healthypeople.gov/).
+  d) Keep and rename all columns.
+You can read more about **2020 Healthy People Objective target of 161.4 cancer deaths per 100,000 people** [here](https://www.healthypeople.gov/).
   * a) Create a DataFrame, `pop17_df`, from the census CSV file.
   b) Look at the head and the tail
   c) Print the shape